- The Doctor in Suit

 In the UK

-Specialist retailer Forbidden Planet has an enormous range of Doctor Who products including Doctor Who Action Figures.
+UK toy maker Character Options have their own website.
+Specialist retailers carry wider ranges of Doctor Who products.
 They usually have new figures available for pre-order well before general release.

 In the US